nebrius/reduxology/README.md

 To create a reducer, we use the [createReducer()](#createreducerslicename-initialdata--reducer) function.
 We pass in two arguments: the slice name, and the data to initialize this reducer with.
 This function returns an object that we can register _action handlers_ with, which run the actual reducer code.
 An action handler is very similar to an event handler.
 An action handler listens for a specific action type, and calls the associated function when the action type is dispatched.

-There is are two core differences between an action handler and an event listener.
-Each action type can only have _one_ action handler associated with it per reducer. [handle()](#reducerhandleactiontype-handler--reducer) will throw an exception if you try to register more than one handler.
+There are two core differences between an action handler and an event listener.
+Each action type can only have _one_ action handler associated with it per reducer. [handle()](#reducerhandleactiontype-handler--reducer) will throw an exception if you try to register more than one handler for the same action.

 This happens because of the second core difference between an action handler and an event listener: action handlers produce changes based on the action that updates state, whereas event listeners don't produce anything.
 Allowing more than one action handler would make the resulting state change produced by the multiple handlers ambiguous.